SparseLinearAlgebra/spbla/docs/joss/paper.md

-testing and profiling high-performance algorithms for solving data analysis problems, such as RDF analysis [@article:cfpq_and_rdf_analysis], RNA secondary structure analysis [@article:rna_prediction], static program code analysis (such as points-to or alias analysis) [@article:dyck_cfl_code_analysis] and evaluation of regular and CFL-reachability queries [@inproceedings:matrix_cfpq; @inbook:kronecker_cfpq_adbis].
+testing and profiling high-performance algorithms for solving data analysis problems, such as RDF analysis [@article:cfpq_and_rdf_analysis], RNA secondary structure analysis [@article:rna_prediction], static code analysis (such as points-to or alias analysis) [@article:dyck_cfl_code_analysis] and evaluation of regular and CFL-reachability queries [@inproceedings:matrix_cfpq; @inbook:kronecker_cfpq_adbis].

-Thus, we can offload different language-constrained path querying related problems, and other problems that can be reduced to manipulation of boolean matrices, to GPGPU in a uniform way.
+Thus, we can offload different language-constrained path querying related problems, and other problems that can be reduced to manipulation of Boolean matrices, to GPGPU uniformly.

 Moreover, real data analysis leads to huge matrix processing that can not be efficiently handled on a single GPGPU.
-Thus the creation of the library which supports multi-GPU and out-of-VRAM computations helps to create an efficient solution for a wide range of applied problems.
+The creation of the library which supports multi-GPU and out-of-VRAM computations helps to create an efficient solution for a wide range of applied problems.
 The creation of such a solution is an open problem while ad-hoc solutions exist in specific areas.
-We propose an SPbLA as a base for such a solution.
+We propose an `SPbLA` as a base for such a solution.

-Also, we hope, that the library is a small step to move forward the implementation of the fully-featured sparse linear algebra as specified in GrpahBLAS multi-GPU computations.
+Also, we hope, that the library is a small step to move the implementation of the fully-featured sparse linear algebra as specified in `GraphBLAS` forward multi-GPU computations.

 # Related tools